The critical need to rethink food

 A local response to a global crisis

 The Lincolnshire Food Partnership was set up to give thought and action to these problems.
 Certainly, at the national and global scale we can form a view, and lobby, but critically there is action that can be taken locally.
-And this is a view held by our national parent body, Sustainable Food Places, which acts as an umbrella for more that 50 like-mined groups across England.
+And this is a view held by our national parent body, Sustainable Food Places, which acts as an umbrella for more that 50 like-minded groups across the UK.

 Since our inception at the end of 2016, our emphasis has been on the most pressing of the above needs, food poverty.